A very brief history of Toxteth:

 The Palm Cove club situated at No 237 Smithdown Lane.
 Roy and Babs Stevens owned and ran the club.
 It had a dance floor and a jukebox which played Reggae/Calypso/Jazz records.

 There was a house band with the name The Caribbeans.
-The members consisted of: Roy Stevens: Trumpet, Bill Davis: Bongos/Vocal, Owen Stevens (Roy's brother): Tenor Sax, Leslie Stephens: Alto Sax, Wayne Armstrong: Double Bass, Sammy Loggins: Drums, Desmond Henry: Drums.
+The members consisted of: Roy Stevens: Trumpet, Bill Davis: Bongos/Vocal, Owen Stevens (Roy's brother): Tenor Sax, Leslie Stephens: Alto Sax, Wayne Armstrong: Double Bass, Sammy Leggings: Drums, Desmond Henry: Drums.
+Don Maxwell: Piano.
 It was one of the most popular (if not THE most popular) club among West Indians and was open every night, Roy, later opened The Embassy Club in the basement of a large old Georgian house in Falkner Square.

 Dutch Eddie was from Dutch Guyana and an ex seaman, and also someone who was known for facilitating loans if you needed one.
 The Tudor club itself was a large affair over two floors with bars and dance floors on each floor.
 There was live music there featuring such musicians as Trinidadian Jazz trumpeter Wilfred "Pankey" Alleyne, who earlier played with the "Caribbean All Star Orchestra" founded by Trinidadian born bassist Al Jennings.
 Joe Bygraves was a well known boxer and fought for the European heavyweight championship in 1957.
 He opened The Beacon Club, just a few doors away from Stanley House on Upper Parliament Street.
 The house itself was rather grand and featured an imposing central staircase to the first floor.